PreethiV-hub/PINN-frictional-pressure-drop/README.md

 - In regime-wise comparison, PINN performed better than ANN in slug flow, while they were comparable for stratified and for annular flow, both models showed high errors
-- Conclusion is that including physics constraints in neural networks for pressure drop prediction is better, however, lack of momentum balances for gas and liquid phases resulted in errors in annular flow specifically
+- Conclusion is that including physics constraints in neural networks for pressure drop prediction is better, however, lack of momentum balances for gas and liquid phases and high variance in various experimental setups considered resulted in errors in annular flow specifically

 ## Tools & Libraries
 - Python